 We rely significantly upon major distributors and resellers in both the U.S. and international regions.
-Of our distributors, Tech Data accounted for 37% and 36% of our total net revenue for the nine months ended October 31, 2022 and 2021.
-Puring October and November 2022, we entered into transition agreements with Tech Data to provide transition activities for a one-to-two-year period, with potential extensions.
-In connection with such ransition agreements, we intend to increase our selling efforts with value-added resellers and agents.
-During the transition period, we believe the resellers and end users who currently purchase our products through Tech Data will be able to continue to do so, and following the transition period, we believe such resellers and end users will be able to continue to purchase our products from our value-added resellers, our agents or from one of our many other distributors or directly from Autodesk, in each case under substantially the same terms and without substantial disruption to our revenue.
-Should our agreement with Ingram Micro be terminated, we believe the resellers and end users who currently purchase our products through Ingram Micro would similarly be able to continue to do so under substantially the same terms from one of our many other distributors without substantial disruption to our revenue.
-However, if, Ingram Micro, or, during the transition period, Tech Data were to experience a significant business disruption or if our relationship with either were to significantly deteriorate, it is possible that our ability to sell to end users would, at least temporarily, be negatively impacted.
-Also, if any of our assumptions about our end users, value added resellers, distributors, or agents or our direct selling capabilities proves incorrect, these changes could harm our business.
+Of our distributors, Tech Data accounted for 37% and 36% of our total net revenue for the nine months ended October 31, 2022 and 2021, respectively, and Ingram Micro accounted for 9% of our total net revenue for both the nine months ended October 31, 2022 and 2021.
+During October and November 2022, we entered into transition agreements with Tech Data to provide transition distribution activities for a one-to-two-year period, with potential extensions.
+In connection with such transition agreements, we intend to increase our selling efforts with value-added resellers and agents.
+During the transition period, we believe the resellers and end users who currently purchase our products through Tech Data will be able to continue to do so, and following the transition period, we believe such resellers and end users will be able to continue to go and following the transition period, we believe such resellers and end users will be able to continue to our many other distributors or directly from Autodesk, in each case under substantially the same terms and without substantial disruption to our revenue.
+Should our agreement with Ingram Micro be terminated, we believe the resellers and end users who currently purchase our products through Ingram Micro, or, during the transition period, the there were to experience a significant business disruption or of our many other distributors without substantial disruption to our revenue.
+However, if, Ingram Micro, or, during the transition period, be negatively impacted.
+Also, if any of our assumptions about our end users, value added resellers, distributors, or our direct selling capabilities proves incorrect, these changes could harm our business.
 This could, in turn, negatively impact our financial results.